The Best Surety Bond Companies for 2026

 Surety Bond Requirements for Construction

 Surety bonds are often legally required for publicly financed construction projects.
-Legally speaking, one of the most important requirements a contractor might encounter is the federal Miller Act, which requires general contractors to post performance and payment bonds for any construction contract valued at more than $150,000.
-Additionally, many states have followed suit with the “Little Miller Acts” that impose performance and payment bonds for state-building contracts.
+Legally speaking, one of the most important requirements a contractor might encounter is the federal Miller Act, which requires general contractors to post performance and payment bonds for federal construction contracts valued at more than $150,000.
+Additionally, all 50 states have followed suit with “Little Miller Acts” that impose performance and payment bonds for state and local public works projects.
 These requirements vary by state, so you should be aware of the requirements for the jurisdiction where the project is based.
 Further, many municipalities require a subdivision bond to guarantee that certain infrastructure improvements are completed as a condition of permitting a development.

 When dealing with private owners, bond requirements will be at their discretion.
 If the owner is more risk-averse or wants to deter contractors who do not have a strong track record from bidding, the owner may impose a bond requirement.
 However, most owners who require a surety bond understand that contractors will bid on such projects at higher prices to account for the time and money spent to obtain bond coverage.